Our Lab

 Hammaad Adam

-Hammaad is a fourth year PhD student at the Institute for Data Systems and Society (IDSS) at MIT.
+Hammaad is a fifth year PhD student at the Institute for Data Systems and Society (IDSS) at MIT.
 His work focuses on questions at the intersection of AI and healthcare equity, and aims to understand how the increased use of machine learning in healthcare can impact existing disparities.
 He is especially passionate about investigating ways in which we can use AI to create more equitable systems.

 Avatar